o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-service-api-cgf-extension-object.md

 ---
-description: ' Learn how &ALYlong;''s Cloud Gem Framework swagger extension object facilitates the use of &ABP; for use with &LAMlong;. '
+description: ' Learn how Amazon Lumberyard''s Cloud Gem Framework swagger extension object facilitates the use of API Gateway for use with AWS Lambda. '
 title: Cloud Gem Framework Extension Object
 ---
 # Cloud Gem Framework Extension Object {#cloud-canvas-cgf-service-api-cgf-extension-object}